microsoft/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel8/README.md

 Red Hat Subscription Management (RHSM) is a customer-driven, end-to-end solution that provides tools for subscription status and management and integrates with Red Hat's system management tools.
 To obtain an rhsm account for JBoss EAP, go to: www.redhat.com.

-This Azure quickstart template creates all of the compute resources to run a web application called eap-session-replication on JBoss EAP 7.2 cluster running on n number of RHEL 8.0 VMs where n is decided by the user and all the VMs are added to the backend pool of a Load Balancer.
+This Azure quickstart template creates all of the compute resources to run JBoss EAP 7.2 cluster running on n number of RHEL 8.0 VMs where n is decided by the user and all the VMs are added to the backend pool of a Load Balancer.

 ## Template Solution Architecture